msa-em/nanocartography/05_discussion.md

 a different result than first β then α (as shown the Supplemental **_Figure S4_**).
-Additionally, through these calculations it has been determined that the triangulation method is not sufficient in accurately describing the local misorientation (Jeong et al., 2010).
+Additionally, through these calculations it has been determined that the triangulation method is not sufficient in accurately describing the local misorientation {cite:p}`jeong2010characterization`.
 Vectors chosen closest to the \[001\] beam direction will provide a differing result than vectors farther away from the \[001\].
 This is because the triangulation method does not consider the dependency of the β tilt on